We marry with the hope that it will last till death do part. But, not all married couples go on to live happily ever after.

 Women who have initiated the divorce, as they were dissatisfied with the marriage for a very long time, may feel less sad that it had to end.
 They may embrace their newfound freedom.

-You may seek counselling if it’s too hard for you to handle.
-Some find solace in spiritual practices.
-Take the help of family and friends, who may lend you an empathetic ear and provide you a shoulder to cry on.
+Take the help of family and friends, who may lend you an empathetic ear and provide you with a shoulder to cry on.
 Venting your anguish on social media is a bad idea.

 Dealing with a difficult ex-husband